elkcityhazard/chef-frank/content/recipes/appetizers/orange-gelatin-salad-recipe/index.md

 date: 2019-12-11T02:10:04+00:00

 ---
-Quick Easy Orange Gelatin Salad is a special [Holiday Treat][1] at the end of a great meal.
+Quick Orange Gelatin Salad is a special [Holiday Treat][1] at the end of a great meal.
 Orange Gelatin Salad has pineapple, manderin oranges and whipped cream.
 A wonderful [dessert][2].

 ## Holiday Orange Gelatin

   * 1 small pkg orange gelatin
   * 1 c orange pop
-  * 1 c hot water 120*(to dissolve gelatin)
+  * 1 c hot water 120&#8457;(to dissolve gelatin)
   * 1 pkg dry whip cream mix
   * 1 can drained pineapple
   * 1 can drained mandarin oranges